SAIFULLAH-SHARAFAT/An-IoT-Enabled-AI-System-for-Real-Time-Crop-Prediction-Using-Soil-and-Weather-Data/README.md

 ## Citation

-If you use this repository, please cite:
+If you use this repository, please export citation to BibTex:

 ```bibtex
 @article{SHARAFAT2025101263,